Yokie0105/thesis/README.md

 ## Usage
 To reproduce the findings of this master's thesis, run the scripts sequentially from `01` to `06`.
 Ensure your working directory is set to the root of this repository first.

+## References

+1. He Z, Glass MC, Venkatesan P, Feser ML, Lazaro L, Okada LY, et al. Progression to rheumatoid arthritis in at-risk individuals is defined by systemic inflammation and by T and B cell dysregulation. *Sci Transl Med.* 2025 Sep 24;17(817):eadt7214.</small>

+2. Takele Assefa A, Verbist B, Van den Berge K. Assessing differential cell composition in single-cell studies using voomCLR. *Bioinformatics.* 2026 Jan 2;42(1):btaf637.

 ## Copyright
 © Copyright by KU Leuven

 Without prior written permission from both the supervisor(s) and the author(s), copying, reproducing, using, or realizing this publication or parts thereof is prohibited.
 For requests or information regarding the copying and/or use and/or realization of parts of this publication, please contact KU Leuven, Faculty of Science, Celestijnenlaan 200H - box 2100, 3001 Leuven (Heverlee), Telephone +32 16 32 14 01.

-## References

-1. <small>He Z, Glass MC, Venkatesan P, Feser ML, Lazaro L, Okada LY, Tran NTT, He YD, Zaim SR, Bennett CE, Ravisankar P, Dornisch EM, Ferrannini AC, Arishi NA, Asamoah AG, Barzideh S, Becker LA, Bemis EA, Buckner JH, Collora CE, Criley MAL, Demoruelle MK, Fleischer CL, Garber J, Genge PC, Gong Q, Graybuck LT, Gustafson CE, Hattel BC, Hernandez V, Heubeck AT, Kawelo EK, Krishnan U, Kuan EL, Kuhn KA, LaFrance CM, Lee KJ, Li R, Lord C, Mettey RR, Moss L, Musgrove B, Nguyen KH, Ochoa A, Parthasarathy V, Pebworth MP, Pedrick C, Peng T, Phalen CG, Reading J, Roll CR, Seifert JA, Siedschlag MD, Speake C, Striebich CC, Stuckey TJ, Swanson EG, Takada H, Thai T, Thomson ZJ, Trieu N, Tsaltskan V, Wang W, Weiss MDA, Westermann A, Zhang F, Boyle DL, Goldrath AW, Bumol TF, Li XJ, Holers VM, Skene PJ, Savage AK, Firestein GS, Deane KD, Torgerson TR, Gillespie MA.
-Progression to rheumatoid arthritis in at-risk individuals is defined by systemic inflammation and by T and B cell dysregulation. *Sci Transl Med.* 2025 Sep 24;17(817):eadt7214.</small>

-2. <small>Takele Assefa A, Verbist B, Van den Berge K. Assessing differential cell composition in single-cell studies using voomCLR. *Bioinformatics.* 2026 Jan 2;42(1):btaf637.</small>